DEV Community

 Understanding Clean Architecture

-Clean Architecture is a software design philosophy introduced by Robert C. Martin (Uncle Bob) that aims to create a system that is easy to understand, flexible, and maintainable.
-It emphasizes separation of concerns, ensuring that the business logic of an application is decoupled from its dependencies, such as frameworks, databases, and user interfaces.
+I would like to express my gratitude to Gill Cleeren, Pluralsight Author, for his excellent course on ASP.NET Core Clean Architecture.
+His insights and teachings have greatly deepened my understanding of Clean Architecture, a software design philosophy introduced by Robert C. Martin (Uncle Bob) that focuses on creating systems that are easy to understand, flexible, and maintainable.
+The course emphasizes the importance of separation of concerns, ensuring that the business logic of an application is decoupled from its dependencies, such as frameworks, databases, and user interfaces.
+Thank you, Gill, for your valuable contribution!.

 Definition and Principles of Clean Architecture